2-roots for simply laced Weyl groups: Orbits of

 The first assertion of (v) follows from (iv), so it is enough to prove the second assertion for ordered pairs of roots.
 We claim that there is a bijection between the set of $W_{\al_1}$-orbits of real roots of $W_{\al_1}$ and the set of $W$-orbits of ordered orthogonal pairs of real roots of $W$, given by where $[\gamma]$ is the $W_{\al_1}$-orbit of $\gamma$, and $[(\al_1, \gamma)]$ is the $W$-orbit of the pair $(\al_1, \gamma)$.
 The map $\phi$ is well-defined and injective because $W_{\al_1}$ is the stabilizer of $\al_1$, and $\phi$ is surjective because $W$ acts transitively on $\simproots$.

 It follows from Lemma \ref{lem:simprootorbits}, applied to the simply laced Weyl group $W_{\al_1}$, that the orbits of real roots of $W_{\al_1}$ are in bijection with the connected components of $\hpqr$.
-The number of these connected components in each case is given by Lemma \ref{lem:componentcount}. \end{proof}
+The number of these connected components is as claimed by Lemma \ref{lem:componentcount}. \end{proof}

 The following basic result from linear algebra turns out to be very helpful.

 \begin{lemma} Let $V$ be a finite dimensional vector space, and let $\al_1$ and $\al_2$ be two linearly independent vectors in $V$.
 If there exist $\be_1, \be_2 \in V$ such that $\al_1 \vee \al_2 = \be_1 \vee \be_2$, then the vectors $\be_i$ agree with the vectors $\al_i$ up to changing the order and multiplication by nonzero scalars. \end{lemma}